Citrus at Sea

 Some, even, had to be invented from whole cloth.

+Take the sweet orange.
 Its first mention in writing comes from Chinese literature of the 3rd century BC.

 It's a hybrid fruit that seems to have originated in East Asia before spreading to the Middle East, Europe, and the rest of the globe.

-Along the way, it spawned varieties like the blood orange and the navel orange, and its popularity speaks for itself.
+Along the way, it spawned varieties like the blood orange and the navel orange.
+And its popularity speaks for itself.

 However, as with all fruits, preservation was a significant problem throughout recorded history.